Taylor Swift eyes record at Grammys as women take centre stage

 And U2 will make a special remote appearance from Las Vegas, where the rockers have a residency at the new Sphere arena.

-The main Grammys gala airs on Sunday at 5.00pm (9.00am Monday Malaysian time) on US network CBS.
+The main Grammys gala airs tomorrow at 5:00 pm (0100 GMT Monday) on US network CBS.

-Comedian Trevor Noah, who’s up for best comedy album, will host for the fourth consecutive year. — AFP
+Comedian Trevor Noah, who’s up for best comedy album, will host for the fourth consecutive year. — ETX Studio